arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

     echo $ipAddr
     ```

-1. Connect using SSH.
-The username is **azureuser**, and the password is **Pa55w.rdDemo**.
-Replace *\<ip_address`>* with the IP address of the virtual machine.
+1. Connect using SSH as the **root** user.
+The password is **Pa55w.rdDemo**.
 Enter **yes** when prompted to connect.

     ```PowerShell
+    ssh root@$ipAddr
+    ```

+1. At the *bash* prompt, run the following commands to set the password for the **azureuser** account.
+Provide a password of your own choosing.
+You'll use this account rather than root for running the Cloudera services.

+    ```bash
+    passwd azureuser
+    ```

+1. Run the following command to sign out from the virtual machine and return to the PowerShell prompt:

+    ```bash
+    exit
+    ```

+1. Connect using SSH as the **azureuser** user.

+    ```PowerShell
     ssh azureuser@$ipAddr
     ```

-1. At the *bash* prompt, run the following commands to start the Cloudera Agent and Cloudera Server.
+1. At the *bash* prompt, run command shown below to set the correct hostname for the virtual machine.
+You may be prompted by the **sudo** command for a password; enter the password you set up for the **azureuser** account.

+    ---

+    **NOTE:** This step is necessary because the Cloudera installation is preconfigured with this hostname.
+If you leave it set at the default value generated by Azure, the Cloudera services will fail with DNS lookup errors.

+    ---

     ```bash
+    sudo hostname onprem.internal.cloudapp.net
+    ```

+1. Run the following commands to start the Cloudera Agent and Cloudera Server.
+You may be prompted by the **sudo** command for a password; enter the password you set up for the **azureuser** account.

+    ```bash
     sudo service cloudera-scm-agent restart
     sudo service cloudera-scm-server restart
     ```

-1. On the desktop, open a Web browser, and navigate to the URL <ip-address>:7180, where *\<ip-address\>* is the IP address of the virtual machine.
+1. On the desktop, open a Web browser, and navigate to the URL <ip-address>:7180, where *\<ip-address\>* is the IP address of the virtual machine you noted earlier.
 You should see the Cloudera Manager login page.

     ---